 John Grondelski

-John M. Grondelski is a 26-year career Department of State Foreign Service Officer, consular-coned with primary focus on European affairs.
-He is currently a Pearson Fellow on the National Security Team of U.S. Senator Ted Cruz of Texas.
-Previously, he served as Senior Fellow in the Center for Applied Strategic Learning at the National Defense University; Analyst for Russian Affairs in Europe in the Bureau of Intelligence and Research; Deputy Director of the Office of Central European Affairs (EUR/CE); Senior Poland Desk Officer; and Desk Officer for Russian Relations with Third States (EUR/RUS).
-His overseas assignments have included: Chief of the Visa Section, Consulate General Shanghai (PRC); Deputy Chief of the Consular Section, U.S. Embassy Bern (Switzerland); Chief of American Citizen Services, U.S. Embassy Warsaw (Poland); and Vice Consul, U.S. Embassy London (UK).
+John M. Grondelski returned to Consular Affairs to serve as the Deputy Assistant Secretary for Overseas Citizens Services.
+John retired after a 26-year career as a consular-coned Foreign Service Officer with a primary focus on European affairs.
+He served as a Pearson Fellow on the National Security Team of Senator Ted Cruz of Texas; as Senior Fellow in the Center for Applied Strategic Learning at the National Defense University; Analyst for Russian Affairs in Europe in the Bureau of Intelligence and Research; Deputy Director of the Office of Central European Affairs (EUR/CE); Senior Poland Desk Officer; and Desk Officer for Russian Relations with Third States (EUR/RUS).
+His overseas assignments included: Chief of the Visa Section, Consulate General Shanghai (PRC); Deputy Chief of the Consular Section, U.S. Embassy Bern (Switzerland); Chief of American Citizen Services, U.S. Embassy Warsaw (Poland); and Vice Consul, U.S. Embassy London (UK).
 He also served in Taiwan as part of language training.